arilotter/vaportrade/README.md

 - [x] make taskbar flash when new things happen ( just need css )
 - [x] make trading work, lol (signature error??)
 # NICE TO HAVE TODO:
+- [] monitor for order success on taker side as well, in case wallet UX is weird and buggy.
 - [] ENS, unstoppable domains?
 - [] why does Sequence logout feel so buggy
 - [] add "kill" button that you can race your trading partner to, lol